bitovi/academy/src/react/6-intro-to-hooks.md

 Hooks allow you to co-locate all logic relating to a specific feature.
 No more splitting it between multiple lifecycle methods or duplicating logic.

-You also et the benefits of higher order components but with simple functions and without clogging up your React tree.
+You also get the benefits of higher order components but with simple functions and without clogging up your component tree.

 So let's take a look at some basic hooks and start to get a feel for this new paradigm.